 In 2015, 1,145 civilians were killed by police officers.
 In a criminal justice system already fraught with racial, gender, and class bias, it is unclear whether these fatal police shootings were predictable outcomes of the current criminal justice system or if there is something more systemic happening during the threatening interaction between police officers and civilians.
-Our team seeks to understand the broader context of threatening encounters between police and civilians and the sequence of policing events that lead to fatal and nonfatal outcomes.
-Our goal is to analyze organizational effects, spatial effects, sequence effects, dyadic effects, and racial, gender, and class bias in police shootings in the United States in order to contribute to a national conversation that currently has very little empirical evidence.
+Our team seeks to understand the the interactions between police and civilians within the broader context of threatening encounters that lead to fatal and nonfatal outcomes.
+Our goal is to contribute to the national conversation that currently has very little empirical evidence.

 To date no research has controlled for the threatening interaction between police and civilians required to identify which mechanisms occurring during an interaction lead to fatal or nonfatal outcomes.
 This project, Police and Civilian Outcomes of Threatening Events (PACOTE), achieves an analysis of interactions through a new in-progress database compiled from data collected every 24 hours of all online news reports on threatening events between police officers and civilians in the year 2015.

-Building off of police shooting data collection efforts–such as the British newspaper The Guardian’s database, The Counted–our team is creating a database that includes detailed information on fatal police shootings and comparative cases of nonfatal police shootings.
-We are in the process of organizing and coding 11,638 news articles collected from a daily news search conducted every 24 hours in 2015.
-To date, we have identified 2,782 threatening events between police officers and civilians across 2015, and we have coded 1,381 threatening events that resulted fatally and nonfatally from January 2015 to early April 2015.
+Building off of police shooting data collection efforts–such as the British newspaper The Guardian’s database, The Counted–our team is creating a database Police and Civilian Outcomes of Threatening Encounters (PACOTE) that includes detailed information on fatal police shootings and comparative cases of nonfatal police shootings.
+We have finished organizing and are now in the process of coding 11,638 news articles collected from a daily news search conducted every 24 hours in 2015.
+To date, we have identified 5,640 threatening events between police officers and civilians across 2015, and we have coded 1,381 threatening events that resulted fatally and nonfatally from January 2015 to early April 2015.
 Most police encounters do not result in fatalities, and upon the completion of this database we will have a better understanding of why particular police encounters do.

 PACOTE Preliminary Findings